MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 who send transactions to the network before the configured stop slot and don't see them included in the ledger and disappear from the transaction pool when the network restarts.
+Moreover, non-patched nodes will produce and process transactions as usual after the transaction stop slot, resulting in these nodes constantly attempting to fork.

 ## Rationale and alternatives